dkull/naive-language-benchmark/README.md

 # naive-language-benchmark

-Comparing naive implementations in compiled languages only.
-The goal is to compare the optimization capabilities of the compilers behind the languages.
-All the benchmarks are written by me in good faith.
-I don't use any of these languages daily though the amount of code I have written varies a lot.
+Compare optimization capabilities of different compilers.

-All the implementations will try to be as similar as possible across all languages.
+All the implementations will try to be as similarly naive as possible across all languages.
 Some testing of different integer types, etc. is done for performance.

-Each language will get a custom set of compiler flags - no benchmark specific flags.
-Flags described in the compilers '--help' are priority and acceptable.
 Usually something like '-release -Ofast -flto -march=native' is used.
 Some A/B testing is done when choosing the subset.

+Build system uses tup (https://gittup.org/tup/index.html)

 Required compilers in $PATH:
 ```
 	gcc
 	clang
+	dart
 	rustc
 	go
 	gccgo